 Chef Marcela just released her 3rd cookbook, Casa Marcela, and it’s absolutely gorgeous.
 She also lives in San Diego.
 What an honor it was to visit her gorgeous house and enjoy her delicious cooking up close and personal for Cinco de Mayo!

 Chef Marcela also gave a wonderful cooking demo where she taught us how to make Homemade Tacos de Adobada.
 This dish is traditionally made with a whole pork shoulder that is slowly roasted all day until falling apart tender.

 This shortcut version is made with slices of pork shoulder, bacon, a homemade adobo sauce and fresh pineapple.
 And it only takes about 45 minutes to cook in your oven.
-My fellow bloggers and I assisted Chef Marcela in the food prep, and it really is quite easy to assemble and make.
 You can find the full recipe here for Chef Marcela’s Homemade Tacos de Adobada.

 Ingredients for baked taquitos

 A few days later, I decided to make these baked taquitos for my family using some leftover steak, corn and HERDEZ® Guacamole Salsa.
 It is a very easy and family friendly meal you can whip up quickly for your family.

 - Leftover steak: You can use any cut of steak for these taquitos, from fancy prime rib to a simple flank or even leftover carne asada.
 You can also use cooked chicken, leftover pulled pork or even shrimp.